R100: Airframe

 Since wind tunnel tests showed that a 16-side transverse section had about the same drag as a circular one, both R100 and R101 used a smaller number of longitudinal girders than previous airships to simplify stress calculations.
 Even so, the calculations for the transverse frames required hand computation that took two or three months to produce a solution for each frame.
 The thoroughness of the stressing calculations was a consequence of new Air Ministry criteria for the strengths required of airships, formulated after the catastrophic structural failure of R38 in 1921.
 Fewer longitudinal girders resulted in larger unsupported panels of fabric in the envelope, and flight trials were to prove that the R100's covering was barely adequate.
 The envelope of R101 was also unsatisfactory and a failure in its cover was possibly a cause of its crash.

 Barnes Wallis created the frame of the airship using only 11 standard components.
 The 16 longitudinal girders were formed of three tubes each, formed from strips of Duralumin wound into a helix and riveted together.
 These connected 15 polygonal transverse frames, which were held in shape by wire bracing connected to a central longitudinal girder running the length of the ship.
 A further consequence of the new rules for airframe stress design was that a new way of harnessing the lifting force of the gasbags had to be found.
-Wallis's solution to this problem later led to his innovative geodesic airframe fuselage and wing design for the Wellesley, Wellington and Windsor bombers.
+Wallis's solution to this problem later led to his innovative geodesic airframe fuselage and wing design for the Wellesley, Wellington, Warwick and Windsor bombers.

 The elevators were aerodynamically balanced but the rudders were unbalanced.
 When the designers learned that R101 had been fitted with servo motors at a substantial cost in weight and money they thought that they had made a mistake and rechecked their calculations.
 They eventually concluded that their calculations had been correct: when R100 was flown the controls proved both light and effective, and its control characteristics were compared favourably with those of R101 by Nöel Atherstone, First Officer of R101.
 R100 was built suspended from the roof of its shed.
 The individual transverse frames were assembled horizontally then lifted up and slung from roof-mounted trackways before being slid into position and attached to the adjacent frames by the longitudinal girders.
 The ship remained suspended until the gasbags were inflated with hydrogen.

 By mid-1929 the ship's structure was nearly complete and its gasbags were inflated.
 Following inflation of the gasbags, the outer covering of linen fabric painted with aluminium aircraft dope was put in place, and it was completed at the beginning of November.
 Lift and trim trials were carried out on 11 November: empty weight was 105.52 LT and gasbag volume was 5156000 cuft, giving a standard gross lift of 156.52 LT and so a disposable lift of 51.00 LT.
 Deducting 18 LT for the service load (crew, stores and ballast) this meant the weight available for fuel and payload was 33.00 LT.